matthewjrogers/matthewjrogers.github.io/_gen/cribbage_sim.md

 excerpt: Python monte carlo simulation
 ---
 ### Description:
 [Cribbage](https://en.wikipedia.org/wiki/Cribbage) is my favorite card game, and my family takes our games very seriously.
-Over the years I've had several questions that were challenging to answe by just playing the game, such as:
+Over the years I've had several questions that were challenging to answer by just playing the game, such as:
 * How much of an advantage is the first crib?
 * Which cards are best for pegging?
 * How does selecting 4 cards from an initial hand of 6 affect the prevalence of any given card in final hands?

 ### Goal:
-Simulate the game of cribbage and gather data.
+Win more games of cribbage (with data)

 ### Outcome:
 Based on the results of an [earlier simulation](https://github.com/matthewjrogers/julia_plays_cribbage) written in Julia, I gave a well received TED-style presentation to the company as part of a weekly lunch-and-learn.